deadfry42/deadfry42-linux-hyprland-dotfiles/README.md

  - clicking on wifi in top right to configure wifi
  - changing volume by scrolling on the volume widget in the top left
  - opening wofi from clicking on the arch icon
+ - clicking on workspace brings you to that workspace
  - system tray
  - hyprland in all its glory